-The Rhone Valley is a large wine-growing region that is continually gaining in popularity.
-With more than 71,000 hectares of vines, it is the second largest appellation in France after Bordeaux.
-It breaks down into two major areas.
-The Rhône-septentrional (North), with a temperate climate and very sloping hillsides to welcome the warmth of the sun.
-And the Southern Rhône (South), with a Mediterranean climate supported by the breath of the Mistral.
-While the granite slopes of the north are paired with a continental climate.
-The rocky and sandy soils of the south take advantage of the warmer winters.
+The Rhone Valley is a great wine region that is continually gaining in popularity.
+With over 71,000 hectares of vineyards, it is the second largest appellation in France after Bordeaux.
+It is divided into two main areas.
+The Northern Rhône, with a temperate climate and steep hillsides to welcome the heat of the sun.
+And the Southern Rhône (South), with a Mediterranean climate supported by the Mistral wind.
+While the granite slopes of the North are combined with a continental climate.
+The rocky and sandy soils of the south benefit from warmer winters.

-This division between Northern and Southern Rhône is reflected not only in the geography, climate and grape varieties found.
+This division between the Northern Rhône and the Southern Rhône is reflected not only in the geography, climate and grape varieties found.
 But also in the quality and quantity of wines produced.
-The northern part of the Rhône focuses almost entirely on Syrah for red wines.
+The northern part of the Rhône focuses almost entirely on Syrah for redwines.
 As well as Viognier, Marsanne and Roussanne for the whites.
 The southern part of the Rhône, on the other hand, uses a much longer list of varieties.
-Among the most remarkable are the red varieties Grenache and Mourvèdre, combined with Syrah.
-In order to produce the GSM mix, so characteristic of the Rhone-Meridional.
+Among the most notable are the red varieties Grenache and Mourvèdre, combined with Syrah.
+To produce the GSM blend, so characteristic of the southern Rhône.

 Viticulture arrived in the south of France with the Greeks in the 4th century BC.
 But it was the Romans who really established the vineyards.
-As well as the reputation of the region by using the Rhône as a crossroads linking all the wine routes of France.
+They also established the region's reputation by using the Rhône as a crossroadslinking all the wine routes of France.

-It is in this region and at that time that Syrah was born.
-Full-bodied, tasty and elegant, it has been able to reach its peak of expression thanks to the granite soils of the Northern Rhône.
+It was in this region and at this time that Syrah was born.
+Full-bodied, flavourful and elegant, it was able to reach its peak of expression thanks to the granitic soils of the Northern Rhône.
 As well as the warmth of the sun on the southern slopes.
-Rich in antioxidants, this grape variety is at the origin of the dark colour of the red wines of the Rhone.
-And it's bursting with dark fruit flavours including sweet blueberry and salty black olive.
+Rich in antioxidants, this grape variety is the source of the dark colour of the red wines of the Rhône.
+And it is full of dark fruit flavours including sweet blueberry and salty black olive.

-While Syrah reigns supreme in the north.
+Syrah reigns supreme in the north.
 Grenache remains the king of the south and is the foundation of the region's popular blends.
-You will also find Mourvèdre, Cinsault, Counoise, Carignan, Grenache Blanc, Marsanne, Roussanne, Clairette, Bourboulenc and other minor grape varieties.
+You'll also find Mourvèdre, Cinsault, Counoise, Carignan, Grenache Blanc, Marsanne, Roussanne, Clairette, Bourboulenc and other minor grape varieties.

-The Côtes du Rhône appellation was introduced in November 1937.
-Its objective was to offer a must-have title to good quality Rhône wines.
-And from the less well-known and less prestigious wine-growing areas of the valley.
+The Côtes du Rhône appellation wasintroduced in November 1937.
+Its objective was to offer an unavoidable title to good quality Rhône wines.
+And stemming from the less known and less prestigious wine areas of the valley.

-The Grenache, Syrah and Mourvèdre grape varieties form the heart of most red Côtes du Rhône wines.
-The Syrah contributes in particular to the structure and spicy notes of these red wines, while the Mourvèdre brings its dark, chocolaty and intensely coloured notes.
-On the white side, you will find Grenache Blanc, Clairette, Marsanne, Roussanne, Bourboulenc and Viognier.
-Rosés, to be drunk young, are very much influenced by Cinsault.
+The Grenache, Syrah and Mourvèdre grapes form the core of most red Côtes du Rhône wines.
+Syrah contributes to the structure and spicy notes of these red wines, while Mourvèdre brings its dark, chocolatey and intense colour.
+The white wines are made from Grenache Blanc, Clairette, Marsanne, Roussanne, Bourboulenc and Viognier.
+The rosés, to be drunk young, are very influenced by the Cinsault.

 Introduced in 1966, it now applies to 16 villages.
-Côtes du Rhône Villages wines are widely recognized as offering good balance and quality.
+Côtes du Rhône Villages wines are widely recognized as being well-balanced and of good quality.

-White wines are generally made in a fresh and dry style and have a floral and spicy profile.
+The white wines are generally made in a fresh, dry style and have a floral and spicy profile.
 The red wines of the appellation are moderately rich in style.
-With dark fruit flavours and the spicy contribution of Syrah, always omnipresent.
-The wines of the AOC Côtes du Rhône Villages are wines with a very noticeable quality and also have a better ageing potential.
-They are elegant on the palate and recognized for their character as well as darker tannins.
+With dark fruit flavours as well as the spicy contribution of the ever-present Syrah.
+The wines of the AOC Côtes du Rhône Villages are of very noticeable quality and also have a better ageing potential.
+They are elegant on the palate and known for their character and darker tannins.

-Formerly called "Vin de Mauves", it was very much appreciated by the kings of France in the 14th century.
-Renamed "le Saint-Joseph" in the 18th century, it is the largest appellation in the region in terms of geographical coverage.
+Formerly called "Vin de Mauves", it was very popular with the kings of France in the 14th century.
+Renamed "Saint-Joseph " in the 18th century, it is the largest appellation in the region in terms of geographical coverage.
 It now covers more than 26 communes and stretches from Chavanay in the north to Châteaubourg in the south - a distance of about 50 km.

-The red is recognizable by its perfume of dark berries and liquorice notes.
+The red is recognisable by its dark berry scent and liquorice notes.
 And the white is fresh with subtle notes of fruit and flowers.
-Ideal for your everyday meals, these wines are eminently drinkable and can be enjoyed while young.
+Ideal for your everyday meals, these wines are eminently drinkable and can be enjoyed young.

 Hermitage also produces straw wines.
-These wines are expensive due to their labour-intensive production.
-But are also rich, full of flavour and long life!
+These wines are expensive because of their labor-intensive production.
+But they are also rich, full of flavor and long-lived!

-The most famous AOC of the Rhone Valley is Châteauneuf-du-Pape.
+The most famous AOC in the Rhône Valley is Châteauneuf-du-Pape.
 The vineyards include 14 varieties of grape varieties, located at four levels of altitude rising from the Rhone River.

-This exceptional terroir has thus given birth to red wines that are among the most complex and powerful.
-Recognizable by their intense garnet colour, they reveal an aromatic palette of ripe fruit, blackcurrants, blackberries, spices and roasting.
+This exceptional terroir has given rise to some of the most complex and powerful red wines.
+Recognizable by their intense garnet colour, they reveal an aromatic palette of ripe fruit, blackcurrant, blackberry, spices and roasting.
 The whites, with their golden colour, have aromas of honeysuckle and stone fruits.
-They represent only 6% of production.
-But are worth tasting and will remind you of the warm climate of the south!
+They represent only 6% of the production.
+But they are worth tasting and will remind you of the warm southern climate!